Chapter 30. Lead-Based Paint Activities Regulations

 18VAC15-30-164.
 Renewal required.

-A. Interim licenses shall expire six months from the last day of the month during which the individual completed the board-approved initial or refresher accredited lead training program required by 18VAC15-30-52 regardless of the date on which the board received the application for initial licensure or the date the board issued the license.
+A. Individual licenses expire 12 months from the last day of the month in which the license was issued.
+Interim licenses issued to individuals expire six months from the last day of the month the individual completed the board-approved initial or refresher accredited lead training program required by 18VAC15-30-52.
+Interim licenses will not be renewed.

-D. Contractor licenses shall expire 12 months from the last day of the month wherein issued.
+B. Contractor licenses expire 12 months from the last day of the month in which the license was issued.

-E. Accredited lead training programs approval shall expire 24 months from the last day of the month in which the board granted approval.
+C. Accredited lead training programs approval expire 24 months from the last day of the month in which the board granted approval.

 Statutory Authority